gflohr/qgoda-site/en/data-privacy-policy.md

 ---
-title: Data Privacy Policy
+title: Data Privacy
-name: data-privacy-policy
+name: data-privacy
 view: docs.html
 description: What private date does this site receive, and what does it use it for?
 ---